-Ref Environmental management measures Timing (Jacobs, 2021) Status Evidence that AGL have a hot work procedure and a hot work checklist that is to be completed prior to any hot work on site.
+Ref Environmental management measures Timing (Jacobs, 2021) Status Evidence personnel will be inducted into the requirement to safely dispose of cigarette butts. that AGL have a hot work procedure and a hot work checklist that is to be completed prior to any hot work on site.
 Sighted AGLM Hot Work Checklist AGLM-HSE-FRM-007.04.01 and AGL Hot Work Procedure AGLM-HSE-PRO-007.04.
 The Hot Work Procedure describes the systems and equipment required to be used where personnel must perform hot work tasks, including the identification and assessment of risks and the type of controls that must be in place to ensure that the work is conducted safely.
-Sighted PBE Hot Work Permit template Document No. 62090-20 which is to be completed prior to all tasks involving Hot Work.
+Sighted PBE Hot Work Permit template Document No. 62090-20 dated 18 May 2023 which has been signed on and off by personnel completing hot work.
 HR9 An emergency response plan for the Battery would be prepared for the Project and provided to the Local Emergency Management Committee.
-Construction / operation NT JM (pers comms) confirmed that this is not relevant to the current stage of the project.
-Air Qua lity AQ1 The following will be undertaken to manage fugitive emissions from stored chemicals: • Limiting the quantity of chemical products stored at the site to the extent practical Construction / operation С Sighted Liddell Decoupling Works Air Quality Management Plan (AQMP) dated 22 August 2022 which
+Construction / operation NT HC (pers comms) confirmed that this is not relevant to the current stage of the Project.
+Air Qua ality AQ1 The following will be undertaken to manage fugitive emissions from stored chemicals: • Limiting the quantity of chemical products stored at the site to the extent practical Construction / operation С Sighted Liddell Decoupling Works Air Quality Management Plan (AQMP)

 Ref Environmental management measures Timing (Jacobs, 2021) Status Evidence Ensure that all storage tanks are fitted with the appropriate controls in-line with the Protection of the Environment Operations (Clean Air) Regulation 2010.
-Protection of the Environment Operations (Clean Air) Regulation 2010. describes control measures for fugitive emissions from stored chemicals as limiting the quantity of chemical products stored at the site to the extent practical and ensuring that all storage tanks are fitted with the appropriate controls in-line with the Protection of the Environment Operations (Clean Air) Regulation 2010.
-The audit site inspection confirmed that there were limited volumes of chemical products stored at the project construction area.
+The Environment Operations (Clean Air) Regulation 2010. dated 22 August 2022 which describes control measures for fugitive emissions from stored chemicals as limiting the quantity of chemical products stored at the site to the extent practical and ensuring that all storage tanks are fitted with the appropriate controls in-line with the Protection of the Environment Operations (Clean Air) Regulation 2010.
+The audit site inspection confirmed that there were limited volumes of chemical products stored at the Project construction area.
 AQ2 During loading and unloading of materials, the following will be undertaken: Water sprays as applicable Minimising drop heights Reviewing and where necessary modifying or suspending activities during dry and windy weather and elevated background air quality conditions.
-Construction NC JM (pers comms) confirmed that regular visual inspection of work areas are completed to determine if additional dust suppression controls are required.
-Section 4 of the AQMP outlines controls to minimise dust emissions during project construction work.
+Construction NC HC (pers comms) confirmed that regular visual inspection of work areas are completed to determine if additional dust suppression controls are required.
+Section 4 of the AQMP outlines controls to minimise dust emissions during Project construction work.
 Evidence was not available at the time of the audit to confirm dust mitigation controls are implemented during the loading and unloading of materials.
-It is recommended that